javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 That happens because the function takes `sayHi` from its outer lexical environment.
 There's no local `sayHi`, so the outer variable is used.
 And at the moment of the call that outer `sayHi` is `null`.

-The optional name which we can put into the Function Expression is meant to solve exactly these kinds of problems.
+The optional name which we can add into the Function Expression is meant to solve exactly these kinds of problems.

 Let's use it to fix our code: